Rent

 Maintenance of Industrial Trucks: Industrial trucks shall not be altered – either by the addition of extra parts – or by the elimination of any parts.

-Instead the answer is a conditional “yes”.
+The answer to removing a forklift load backrest is a conditional “yes”.
 All loads handled by the forklift and the facility it operates within must meet one of the requirements below:

-Forklift manufacturers offer various heights for the load backrest.
-When selecting a forklift, research the warehouse application and the heights of loads to purchase load backrests that meet rather than exceed the requirements.
-The proper load backrest will provide protection for the forklift operator while reducing the possibility of product and facility damage.
+Forklift manufacturers provide load backrests in various heights.
+When choosing a forklift, assess the specific warehouse application and load heights to select a backrest that meets, but does not exceed, these needs.
+The right load backrest will protect the operator while minimizing the risk of product and facility damage.

-Other solutions include shrink wrapping or banding the loads and restricting a forklift with a removed load backrest to specific areas (i.e. the dock for loading and unloading trailers).
+Additional solutions include shrink-wrapping or banding loads and restricting forklifts without a load backrest to designated areas, such as the dock for loading and unloading trailers.